How effective can simple ordinal peer grading be?: Validation of our framework

 A final comment on the performance of the optimal type-ordering aggregation rules is that they are {\em extremely robust}.
-Even though they have been optimized with respect to a particular performance objective, they perform very well with respect to other objectives as well.
-Figure \ref{fig:displ-int-top20} shows measurements of properties that cannot be expressed as performance objectives under our framework.
-Each plot shows data about Borda and the optimal (under the all2all objective) type-ordering aggregation rules in scenarios with perfect, realistic, and Mallows grading.
-Borda in the perfect grading scenario achieves the best performance with respect to these objectives as well.
+Even though they have been optimized with respect to a particular bivariate performance objective, they perform very well with respect to other objectives as well.
+Figure \ref{fig:displacements} shows measurements of properties that cannot be expressed as bivariate performance objectives.
+Each plot shows data about Borda and the optimal (under the all2all objective) type-ordering aggregation rules in scenarios with perfect, realistic, Mallows, and RUM grading.
+Borda in the perfect grading scenario has the best performance with respect to these objectives as well.
 Actually, its performance in this scenario can serve as the optimistic barrier for every type-ordering aggregation rule in any (imperfect) grading scenario.
-More interestingly, Borda has performance that is very close to the optimal rule for realistic grading (the corresponding curves almost coincide in Figure \ref{fig:displ-int-top20}) and slightly worse for Mallows grading.
-These results are in sync to those in Table \ref{tab:data}, Figure \ref{fig:borda_vs_opt-all2all-acc5-th10}, and Figure \ref{fig:displ-int-top20} and showcases the robustness of Borda in different scenarios.
+More interestingly, Borda has performance that is very close to the optimal rule for realistic grading (the corresponding curves almost coincide in Figures \ref{fig:displacements}(a) and \ref{fig:displacements}(c)) and is slightly worse for Mallows and RUM grading.
+In fact, these results are in sync to those in Tables \ref{tab:realistic-data} and \ref{tab:synthetic-data}, and Figure \ref{fig:clouds-borda-vs-opt}.